← back to posts

 13

-# Create a new sitehugo new site mysite
+# Create and run a site

 git submodule add https://github.com/theNewDynamic/gohugo-theme-ananke themes/ananke

-echo"theme = 'ananke'" >> hugo.toml
+echo "theme = 'ananke'" >> hugo.toml

-Hugo is open source and available at gohugo.io.
-The Markdown specification lives at commonmark.org.
+The dev server rebuilds instantly on every save.
+Hugo is open source at gohugo.io — the Markdown spec lives at commonmark.org.